nodejs/node-eps/002-es6-modules.md

 These are written with the expectation that:

 * ModuleNamespaces can be created from existing Objects.
-* WHATWG Loader spec Registry is available as ES6ModuleRegistry.
+* WHATWG Loader spec Registry is available as a ModuleRegistry.
 * ModuleStatus Objects can be created.

 The variable names should be hidden from user code using various techniques left out here.